Ultras: Europe

+France

 Scotland

-Green Brigade are an ultras group that follow Celtic F.C. and regularly make tifo displays and often voice support for a United Ireland.
-They are left-wing and anti-racist.

-On the other side of Glasgow are the Rangers F.C ultra group The Union Bears.
+In Scotland, Ultras Aberdeen are the ultras group who follow Aberdeen F.C., they organise chants and choreography in the Merkland Road Stand, at Pittodrie Stadium, also known as the "Red Shed".
+The Green Brigade are an ultras group that follow Celtic F.C. and regularly make tifo displays and often voice support for a United Ireland.
+They are left-wing.
+On the other side of Glasgow are the Rangers F.C. ultra group The Union Bears.
 The Union Bears are known for their elaborate fan displays and their support for Northern Irish and Scottish unionism within the UK.
+They celebrate and support the Protestant history of both Rangers and Scotland.
+They sit in the Copland Road stand.
 Block Seven are a supporters group that support Hibernian FC, the Gorgie Ultras support rivals, Heart of Midlothian FC.
+The Southside Ultras support Queen's Park FC while Ultras Thistle support their city rivals, Partick Thistle.
+Other ultras in the Scottish Championship include Dunfermline Athletic's Section North West, Greenock Morton's Cowshed, Raith Rovers’ Ultras Raith, Livingston's Block C, Hamilton Academical's Accies Youth, Ayr United's Somerset Ragazzi, Falkirk's Ultras 1876 and Airdrieonians’ Section B. U76 are an ultras group who support and follow Falkirk F.C., the groups responsibilities ranges from singing chants to hosting rallies in honour of the clubs victory.